JonathanHorowitzCB/citrusbyte.github.io/_drafts/2014-10-21-xcode-plugins.markdown

 Look how `IDESourceCodeEditor` exposes a `NSTextView` instance, a vanilla component you can use when manipulating the source code in the editor.

-Generally speaking, you\'ll deal with situations like the one from above, where you need to pick a specific control instance in the IDE in order to handle it.
+Generally speaking, you\'ll deal with situations like the one from above, where you need to pick a specific control instance in the IDE in order to handle the control.
 Another common pattern is to listen for notifications and extract info from them (E.g: the name of the file that was just saved).
-A good start is to listen to all of them, which are A LOT.
-It\'s funny to log and see the cascade of notifications when a single key is pressed in the editor.
+A good start is to listen to all notifications of which are a lot.
+It\'s eye-opening to view the log and see the cascade of notifications when a single key is pressed in the editor, you should try it if you haven\'t before.

 {% highlight Objective-C linenos %}
 [[NSNotificationCenter defaultCenter] addObserver:self selector:@selector(notificationListener:) name:nil object:nil];